 In my exploration of effective communication strategies, I’ve encountered inspiring success stories.
 One such case involved a multinational corporation that faced significant challenges due to the diversity of its workforce.
 Employees hired from different countries brought a mix of cultures and languages that created a silo effect within the company, exacerbating the prejudice barrier.

-Moreover, the company implemented a mentorship program, pairing employees from different cultures.
+In addition, the company implemented a mentorship program, pairing employees from different cultures.
 This one-on-one relationship-building tactic proved to be effective.
 By fostering personal connections, employees began to see each other as individuals rather than representatives of ethnic groups.

 Prejudices were challenged, and collaboration improved as a result.
 Learning and development sessions included topics on cultural sensitivity, which played a crucial role in bridging the communication gap.